RBA Cash Rate Survey Forecasts

 A disclaimer

-The surveyed panel of economists at finder.com.au is heavily gender biased with only 15 percent of the panellists being women.
+The surveyed panel of economists at finder.com.au is heavily gender biased with only 15 percent of the panellists being women at the end of 2022.
 This is a problem because non-representative expert panels are not objective and quite likely pushing the interest of a specific demographic group.
 Therefore, before accepting the invitation I urged the portal to invite more female economists to the panel and was ready to put down the invitation depending on the answer.
 Saranga who is organising the survey explained to me that they are inviting as many women as men and shared with me the list of folks that were invited with me.
 I concluded that the under-representation of women in the panel is not an effect of finder’s malpractices, but rather reflects the problem of economics as a field.
 We all share the responsibility to make the field representing the society more accurately by shifting the cultural and organisational practices.
 I accepted the invitation and do my best for the change to happen.